 Italy has a reputation for being an expensive place to film but producers report costs are often competitive with Spain.
-Indeed, the 16 regional film commissions from Turin to Sicily are all keen to host international crews and boost investment after what has been a difficult few months with the Covid-19 pandemic.
+Indeed, the 16 regional film commissions from Turin to Sicily are all keen to host international crews and boost investment after what has been a difficult few months with the pandemic.

 Italy is a peninsula of 300,000 square kilometres.
 Mountains make travelling between regions easiest by plane.
 Each region has its own film commission.
 The least red tape can be found in northern Italy while Roma Lazio Film Commission is the most experienced in working with international productions.

 Boot-shaped Italy runs more than 1,100 kilometres from Switzerland down to the south of the Mediterranean.
 It spans more than 300,000 square kilometres, and covers scenic and varied landscapes including two independent states within Italy’s borders: the Republic of San Marino and Vatican City.
 It has a total coastline of 7,600 kilometres.
 Travel and transport are fast and efficient.

 Italy is a member of the EU and is part of the Schengen Agreement.
 Its currency is the euro.